SeiynJie/SeiynJie/README.md

 [aaronasperilla.vercel.app](https://aaronasperilla.vercel.app)

 # 💫 About Me:
-🔭 For hire: Front-end work!<br>🌱 I’m currently learning about CyberSecurity, WebDev, and mostly anything that looks like fun!<br>💬 Ask me about anything<br>⚡ Fun fact: I used to create Roblox games
+🔭 For hire: Recruiter<br>🌱 I’m currently learning about CyberSecurity, WebDev, and mostly anything that looks like fun!<br>💬 Ask me about anything<br>⚡ Fun fact: I used to create Roblox games

 ## 🌐 Socials: